bcgov/designatedlands/README.md

 Combine conservation related spatial data from many sources to create a single 'Designated Lands' layer for British Columbia.
 Land designations that contribute to conservation are summarized in three broad categories: *Protected Lands* (further broken down into formal *Parks and Protected Areas*, and *Other Protected Lands*, *Resource Exclusion Areas* and *Spatially Managed Areas*.
 Overlaps are removed such that areas with overlapping designations are assigned to the highest category.

+A complete run of the tool was completed on Sept 21, 2017, and the results are reported on [Environmental Reporting BC](http://www.env.gov.bc.ca/soe/indicators/land/land-designations.html).

 ## Requirements
-- PostgreSQL 8.4+, PostGIS 2.0+ (tested on PostgreSQL 9.6.5, PostGIS 2.4)
+- PostgreSQL 9.0+, PostGIS 2.0+ (tested with PostgreSQL 9.6.5, PostGIS 2.3.2)
-- GDAL (with `ogr2ogr` available at the command line)
+- GDAL (with `ogr2ogr` available at the command line) (tested with GDAL 2.2.1_3)
-- Python 2.7
+- Python 2.7 (tested with 2.7.13)

+## Optional
+- [mapshaper](https://github.com/mbloch/mapshaper) (for aggregating output data across tiles)

 ## Installation
 1. Install the requirements noted above